-Amazon is 20,000 vans closer to replacing the post office
+Amazon is 20,000 vans closer to its own delivery fleet

 In July, Amazon announced it would begin recruiting people interested in launching small delivery companies that would work for Amazon, moving packages from fulfillment centers to doorsteps.
 The company now says tens of thousands of people nationwide have applied for the "Delivery Service Partners," including veterans, families and a former NFL player that Amazon declined to name.

 "We've been really blown away by the number of people who approached us," Dave Clark, Amazon's SVP of worldwide operations, told CNNMoney.
-"We expected a lot of interest but the sheer volume — the tens of thousands of people who actually went all the way though the process to make themselves eligible for the program — has been really humbling."
+"We expected a lot of interest but the sheer volume — the tens of thousands of people who actually went all the way through the process to make themselves eligible for the program — has been really humbling."

 The influx of applications pushed Amazon to accelerate and expand its plans.
 The company announced Wednesday it has ordered 20,000 Sprinter vans from Mercedes-Benz, each painted dark blue and bearing the signature Prime arrow logo.
 The deal is a big leap from Amazon's first order of 5,000 vans.

-Note: Correction: An earlier version of this article incorrectly identified the location of the $500 million Mercedes-Benz plant.
-Update: The headline on this article has been updated.